 When it comes to attracting new clients, few things are more powerful than social proof.
-If you haven’t heard the term before, it basically means that shoppers often move as a group — more likely to jump on the bandwagon than to opt for the road less traveled.
+If you haven’t heard the term before, it means that shoppers often move as a group — more likely to jump on the bandwagon than to opt for the road less traveled.
 While individuals might not find this characterization flattering, it’s a marketing truth that you can leverage to bring new clients knocking.
-Testimonials, reviews and case studies are the tools to make it happen.
-Here’s how to ask for testimonials and take advantage of these credibility-boosters to bring in new clients.
+Testimonials, reviews, and case studies are the tools to make it happen.
+Know more with Kmarks Solutions on how to ask for testimonials and take advantage of these credibility boosters to bring in new clients.

 How to ask for testimonials (and why)